zehengl/zehengl.github.io/_posts/2016-01-21-simple-address-scraper.markdown

 ---
 layout: post
-title:  "Simple Web Scraper"
+title:  "Simple Address Scraper"
 date:   2016-01-21
 author: Zeheng Li
 ---

-In this post I will write about how to use some amazing python libraries to crawl the web.
+In this post I will write about how to use some amazing python libraries to crawl some addresses web.

 # Why
 I am going to write a learning-based address parser and need some data for training.